|

 For the above example:

-error can then be used to test the adequacy of the model as
+pure error can then be used to test the adequacy of the

 Lack of Fit Error

-error due to deficiency in the model.
-In this particular example,
+fit measures the error due to deficiency in the model.
+In

-data well, the mean square of the lack of fit error should be
+the data well, the mean square of the lack of fit error

-close to the mean square of the pure error.
-Therefore, the lack
+should be close to the mean square of the pure error.
+Therefore,

 The statistic to test the